Learn more about liver transplantation.

 What are the kinds of a liver transplant?
 Most transplant livers come from a donor who has died.
 This is known as cadaveric liver transplantation or deceased donor liver transplantation.
 Sometimes a healthy person donates part of his or her liver for a specific patient.
 This is known as living donor liver transplantation.
 All donated livers and living donors are tested before transplant surgery.
 The testing makes sure the donor liver works as it should, matches your blood type, and is the right size, so it has the best chance of working in your body.

 Adults usually receive the entire liver from a deceased donor.
 Sometimes only a portion of a whole liver from a deceased donor is used to fit a smaller person (split liver transplantation).
 In some cases, a liver from a deceased donor is split into two parts.
 The smaller part may go to a child, and the larger part may go to an adult.

 Sometimes a healthy living person will donate part of his or her liver to a patient, usually a family member.
 This type of donor is called a living donor.
-Avoiding a long wait is possible if a person with liver disease has a living donor who is willing to donate part of his or her liver.
-This procedure is known as living donor liver transplantation.
 The donor must have major abdominal surgery to remove the part of the liver that will be transplanted into the patient.
 The amount of liver that is donated will be about 50% of the recipient’s current liver size.
 Within 6-8 weeks, both the donated pieces of liver and the remaining part in the donor grow to normal size.

 Both types of transplants usually have good results.